United Kingdom Internal Market Act 2020: Exclusions process

-In December 2021, the UK Government and devolved administrations agreed a process for considering exclusions from the market access principles.
+In December 2021 the UK Government and devolved administrations agreed a process for considering exclusions from the market access principles.
 Since its introduction, the Scottish Government, with the support of the Welsh Government, has sought an exclusion from the Act for its single-use plastics legislation.

-Rationale

-Due to the UK's system of devolution, the elected legislatures of Scotland, Wales and Northern Ireland can choose to adopt new or change existing regulations.
-Previously, when the UK was an EU member state, the single market limited the scope for divergence between the countries.
-The devolved legislatures and the UK Parliament were prohibited from acting in a way that was incompatible with EU law or obligations.
-After Brexit, powers were returned to the UK Government and devolved administrations in EU policy areas, increasing the scope for regulatory divergence.
+In 2023 the Scottish Government cited UK Government refusal to issue a full exclusion to the Act as grounds for postponing their planned bottle deposit scheme until October 2025 earliest, the time when a UK-wide scheme is hoped to be implemented.

 Responses in the UK

 Devolved governments

 Prior to the passage of the bill, the UK Government's plans for the UK's internal market, post-Brexit, raised constitutional questions for the devolved administrations.

 The Scottish and Welsh governments criticised the bill for its re-centralisation of control over commerce, which they see as reversing the devolution of power in the United Kingdom.
-The SNP have stated "The Tory power grab bill represents the biggest threat to devolution in decades, and would enable Westminster to overrule the democratic will of the Scottish Parliament".
+The Scottish National Party stated "The Tory power grab bill represents the biggest threat to devolution in decades, and would enable Westminster to overrule the democratic will of the Scottish Parliament".
 The UK government disputes the devolved administrations' interpretation saying it is instead a power surge for devolution.